Praenei/AndeeWorkbench/README.md

 2) All Static Resources
 3) LWC - areYouSure
 4) LWC - andeeZombie
+5) LWC - disableBackButton
-5) LWC - andeeWorkbench
+6) LWC - andeeWorkbench
+7) Aura - AndeeWorkbenchWrapper

 Easiest way is to download the metadata to your VSC folder & then just deploy from there.

 Once completed I'd suggest Setup | Lightning App Builder | New.
-Create an App Page, Label : Workbench, One Region, add the custom andeeWorkbench & Save.
+Create an App Page, Label : Workbench, One Region, add the custom AndeeWorkbenchWrapper & Save.
 Finally activate the page by adding the required profiles/lightning apps as required.